seb7887/react-performance/webpack-performance.md

 - `[name]` - Returns the file name.
 - `[ext]` - Returns the extension. `[ext]` works for most available fields. `MiniCssExtractPlugin` is a notable exception to this rule.
 - `[hash]` - Returns the build hash.
 If any portion of the build changes, this changes as well.
 - `[chunkhash]` - Returns an entry chunk-specific hash.
 Each entry defined in the configuration receives a hash of its own.
-If any portion of the entry changes, the hash will change as well. `[chunkhash]` is more granular than `[hash]` by definition.
+If any portion of the entry changes, the hash will change as well.
 - `[contenthash]` - Returns a hash generated based on content.

 It's preferable to use particularly hash and chunkhash only for production purposes as hashing doesn't do much good during development.